 To resolve this conflict, Developer B has to find out to what filename the conflicted file Foo.c was renamed/moved in the repository.
 This can be done by using the log dialog for the merge source.
-The conflict editor only shows the log for the working copy as it does not know which path was used in the merge, so you will have to find that yourself.

 Then developer B has to decide which new filename of Foo.c to keep - the one done by developer A or the rename done by himself.